heejungshim/WaveQTL/README.md

 ## User manual

-User manual is in the `WaveQTL/doc/` directory (last edited on 06/12/2014).
+User manual is in the `WaveQTL/doc/` directory (last edited on 06/16/2014).

+## dsQTLs and analysis in Shim and Stephens (2014)

+1. Information on dsQTLs identified by our analysis in Shim and Stephens (2014) is in `WaveQTL/Shim_2014/` directory.
+2. In the user manual, we describe how to perform an analysis in Shim and Stephens (2014) for a given site, starting from reading DNase-seq data at the site on 70 individuals from files as in hdf5 format to plotting estimated effect sizes in the data space as shown in the paper.

 ## Bug reports